wasmCloud/wasmCloud/examples/rust/components/blobby/README.md

 1. `wasi:http` to receive http requests
 2. `wasi:blobstore` to save the image to a blob
-3. `wasi:logging` so the actor can log
+3. `wasi:logging` so the component can log

 Once everything is up and running, you can run through all of the operations by following the annotated commands below: